MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1908.md

 ### Changes

-- Hardware providers will be releasing OEM package 2.1 at the same time as Azure Stack version 1908.
-The OEM package 2.1 or later is a prerequisite for Azure Stack version 1908.
-For more information about how to download OEM package 2.1 or later, contact your system's hardware provider, and see the [OEM updates](azure-stack-update-oem.md#oem-contact-information) article.
+- Hardware providers will be releasing OEM extension package 2.1 or later at the same time as Azure Stack version 1908.
+The OEM extension package 2.1 or later is a prerequisite for Azure Stack version 1908.
+For more information about how to download OEM extension package 2.1 or later, contact your system's hardware provider, and see the [OEM updates](azure-stack-update-oem.md#oem-contact-information) article.

 ### Fixes